 Fathom’s catastrophe models Our catastrophe models represent tens of thousands of years of synthetic flood events.
-Used primarily by the insurance and corporate sectors, these sophisticated risk prediction tools are able to model losses, from both frequent and extreme flood events, to build a complete picture of flood risk for a given portfolio of locations.
+Used primarily by the insurance and corporate sectors, these sophisticated risk prediction tools are able to model losses, from both frequent and extreme flood events, to build a complete picture of flood risk for a given portfolio of locations

 Financial losses driven by extreme flood events are increasing annually.
 In a report published by Swiss Re, the reinsurance company identified a combined economic loss of more than $80 billion in 2021.
 Of these losses only $20 billion were insured.
 For professionals looking to quantify and manage flood and catastrophe risk, Fathom offers a range of synthetic flood models, that can help to provide efficient solutions to managing risk and engage with regulatory requirements towards climate risk.
-This includes a range of climate conditioned catastrophe models that can calculated changes in risk for a variety of time horizons.
+This includes a range of climate conditioned catastrophe models that can calculate changes in risk for a variety of time horizons.

 Quote Fathom is an innovative and dynamic organisation at the forefront of flood risk research.
 They offer a range of specialist modelling tools and use a clear and impressive methodology.Read Case Study